 Using IMDb after Watching a Film

 In my opinion, the best way we can use the IMDb website is to read the 'Did You Know?' section after watching an 80's or 90's (or even 00's) film.
-It is done so accurately and passionately that we will learn a lot about what happened behind the curtains, i.e. if the actors had real chemistry or despised each other, if it was the last time a director and an actor worked together, and even what they have written in their autobiographies about the film.
+It is done so accurately and passionately that we can learn a lot about what happened behind the scenes, i.e. if the actors had real #chemistry or despised each other, if it was the last time a #director and an actor worked together, and even what they have written about the film in their #autobiographies.